informationgrid/ingrid-editor/README.md

 To get the swagger-api json documentation go to http://localhost:8550/api-docs.
 The UI version can be accessed with http://localhost:8550/swagger-ui.html, where you also can test the API.

+# Jenkins Setup

+The following behaviours for the Jenkins project have to be applied:

+* Advanced clone behaviours
+  * to fetch tags so that the correct version is calculated
+* Check out to matching local branch
+  * to get branch information for creating correct tag for docker image

 # FAQ

 ## Error after login: ERR_TOO_MANY_REDIRECTS